Purii/react-native-tableview-simple/README.md

 ### CustomCell - **deprecated**
 The `CustomCell` is deprecated.
 Use instead the `Cell`-Component with the prop `cellContentView`.
-Feel free to create additional CellComponents and merge them to the project!
+Feel free to create additional Cell-Components and merge them to the project!

 | Prop  | Default | Type | Description |
 | :------------ | :---------------:| :---------------:| ---------------|